EinSatzMitX/c_tutorial/README.md

 ---

-This series is targeted to _absolutely anyone_, who wants to learn the C Programming Language, regardless of wether you are an expert in other languages or completely new to programming.
+This series is targeted to _absolutely anyone_, who wants to learn the C Programming Language, regardless of whether you are an expert in other languages or completely new to programming.

 ## List of Tutorials
 | Episode                      | YouTube video |